 UNESCO.
 For those of you who aren’t familiar, the acronym may look like letters for a combination gas station/carwash, a bulk goods grocery store, or some Silicon Valley Tech start up, BUT it stands for the United Nations Educational, Scientific and Cultural Organization.
 UNESCO has a mission to promote the protection of natural and cultural sites and that their preservation be a way to educate future generations while bringing awareness to unique places all over the world.
 I’ve been checking their website before going to a new place to see if they have a world heritage site near where I’ll be staying and a pattern started to develop.
 I love UNESCO world heritage cities.
 They have history, culture, charm and are a photographers dream, making them some of my more favorite spots I’ve checked out this year.
-Here’s a rundown of my top three for 2014 and like choosing a favorite child, these are in no particular order…
+Here’s a rundown of my top three UNESCO world heritage cities and like choosing a favorite child, these are in no particular order…

 1. Cartagena, Colombia